sarahghp/p5bots/CONTRIBUTING.md

 ### Claiming a Task
 If you'd like to contribute to p5bots developement, check out the [issues](https://github.com/sarahgp/p5bots/issues) or open your own to let us know what you want to work on.

+Also, examples are always appreciated.
+See [the examples repo](examples) for what we already have.

 ### Prerequisities
 1. Node.js
 2. Npm